iridakos/iridakos.github.io/_posts/2018-02-28-bash-programmable-completion-tutorial.markdown

   - todo-gtk-plus-ruby-tutorial
 ---

-I recently worked on creating a bash completion script for [one of my toy projects](https://iridakos.com/tutorials/2019/04/10/shell-navigation-with-autocomplete.html) and I found it really interesting.
+I recently worked on creating a bash completion script for [registering directory aliases and navigating to them with autocomplete in Bash](https://github.com/iridakos/goto) and I found the feature really interesting.

 <a href="https://github.com/iridakos/goto">
   <img class="no-maximize" src="https://github.com/iridakos/goto/raw/master/doc/goto.gif" />
 </a>

-In this post I will familiarize you with the process of creating a bash completion script.
+In this post I will familiarize you with the process of adding bash completion to your scripts.

 ## What is bash completion?